Marilyn Kent Byrne Chair for Student Success

 Douglas J. Palmer Chair in Educational Psychology

-Dr. Doug Palmer was the fifth dean of the College of Education and Human Development.
+Dr. Doug Palmer was the fifth dean of the School of Education and Human Development.
 The chair was established through gifts from the Ed Rachal Foundation and several of Dr. Palmer’s friends and colleagues.
 This chair supports a faculty member who is working with students who are preparing to become special education or bilingual education teachers, or those preparing for careers in psychology.
 Dr. Victor Willson was the inaugural chair holder.

 Leonard D. Ponder Chair in Health and Kinesiology